Jiayi21/DVR3D-python-interface/README.md

 ~~~~

 The format of input file of single step interface is same as the Fortran block of Batch input file.
 As you may already noticed, the input file used is in a "temp" folder, and that file is exactly parseBatchRun generated and used before.

+# Branches:
+## Validation Branch:
+Add input cases for more examples
+Any changes to interface will sync with main branch after tests are done